aimee-mcneil-melville/ToDo-Full-Stack/README.md

 boss(subordinate)
 ```

 The other difference is that instead of just using `console.log()' to test our code, we'll use our own "assert" function to make this prettier and easier, and "require" it into the main file.
 We'll cover how this works in Part 2.
-For now, pull down the git repo, in your root directory of this exercise in the terminal run:

-`node main.js`

-(Make sure you remember to `npm install`)
+To begin Part 1, in your terminal:

+* Clone this repo
+* `npm install`, which will install the dependent npm modules defined in `package.json`.
+* `node main.js`, which will run the tests.

-You should a series of failing tests, but our `assert` function is coloring the console output red and printin a red x.
-Your goal, once aagain, is to make the tests pass.
+You should a series of failing tests, but our `assert` function is coloring the console output red and printing a red x.
+Your goal is to make the tests pass.

 ## Part 2: CommonJS Modules